Legacy of Kain: Legacy

 In an October 2015 interview, Crystal Dynamics' senior designer, Michael Brinker, replied that there was "a 50/50 chance" of a sixth Legacy of Kain single player game releasing during the eighth generation of video game consoles.
 The IP was also mentioned under Square Enix Collective.

 In May 2022, Embracer Group acquired the Legacy of Kain intellectual property alongside other assets of Square Enix Europe, including the development studio Crystal Dynamics for $300 million.
 Embracer Group expressed interest in sequels, remakes and remasters of the Legacy of Kain franchise among others.
 That November, Embracer, after sending a survey in October to gauge fan interest in the IP, said during an earnings call that they received more than 100,000 responses and hear the fans "loud and clear".

-Two Legacy of Kain collections were released in 2024: Legacy of Kain: Soul Reaver 1 & 2 Remastered in December for multiple platforms, and Legacy of Kain Collection for Evercade retro gaming device in September and includes Blood Omen: Legacy of Kain and Legacy of Kain: Soul Reaver.
+Two Legacy of Kain collections were released in 2024: Legacy of Kain: Soul Reaver 1 & 2 Remastered in December for multiple platforms, and Legacy of Kain Collection for Evercade retro gaming devices in September, which includes Blood Omen: Legacy of Kain and Legacy of Kain: Soul Reaver.